XPMASX/Computer-and-Multimedia-Engineering-BSc-ISEL/README.md

 # 4th Semester

 # 5th Semester
+## AA - Machine Learning - Beer Review Analyser:
+Developed for the Machine Learning course, this project aimed to analyze beer reviews from the RateBeer dataset to predict sentiment (positive/negative) and multi-class ratings (smell, taste, overall), using natural language processing (NLP) techniques and machine learning models to classify reviews, optimizing for accuracy and interpretability.

+## IPM - Human Computer Interaction - ISEL Website Usability Testing
+Conducted a comprehensive usability evaluation of a redesigned ISEL university website prototype (developed in Figma) to address pain points in the existing system.
+Focused on improving efficiency, learnability, and user satisfaction for 2nd/3rd-year engineering students.

+## PIV - Image Processing -
+Developed a Python/OpenCV-based algorithm to detect, classify, and track moving objects (people/cars) in surveillance footage.
+The system identifies active regions, classifies them in real-time, and generates trajectories with unique IDs, outputting an annotated video.

+## SBD - Database Systems - Health Club Management System:
+A full-stack application that provides role-specific functionalities for managers, personal trainers, and clients.
+Final project for the
+Database Systems course, built with Java, JavaServer Pages, JavaScript, and MySQL.
+The system enables managers to oversee club operations, personal trainers to manage schedules, and clients to enroll in training sessions, among other features.

 # 6th Semester
 ## DAM - Mobile Applications - Video Game Collection Tracker:
 Project developed for the Mobile Applications course, allows users to log, rate, and review video games while tracking their gaming history.
 Built with Kotlin, Firebase, and the IGDB API.

+## IAV - Interaction in Virtual Environments - Endless Runner Game:
+Project developed for the Interaction in Virtual Environments course, this Unity game allows players to select an ML-Agents trained car model that navigates a procedurally generated road, with sound as the primary control mechanism.
+The agents were trained by each student in the course using deep reinforcement learning in Python.

 ## PRJ - Project - Cardiac Rehabilitation Support System:
 A full-stack web application designed to provide real-time access to essential health data for both patients and healthcare professionals,